jekyll/jekyll/docs/_docs/contributing.md

 ### Test Ruby Versions Locally

-The CI process runs the build against with serveral [Ruby](https://github.com/jekyll/jekyll/blob/master/.github/workflows/ci.yml#L22) versions.
+The CI process runs the build against with several [Ruby](https://github.com/jekyll/jekyll/blob/master/.github/workflows/ci.yml#L22) versions.
 This process can be repeated locally without changing your default installation by using [earthly](https://earthly.dev/get-earthly).

 To run the full CI process across all supported Ruby Versions:
 ```sh